Two Causally Related Needles in a Video Haystack: : Dataset Construction

 Generating 2-needle questions involves two steps after obtaining causal relationships: (1) rephrasing the cause and effect sentences to establish the bridge entity between them, and (2) generating a question that requires joint understanding of both cause and effect events.

 \paragraph{Rephrasing the Cause and Effect Sentences.} The generation of 2-needle questions is based on a bridge entity that connects cause and effect events.
+The bridge entity serves two critical purposes: it provides a hint that drives the model to locate the cause event, so we do not provide the cause event directly; it forces the model to resolve the content of the vaguely phrased bridge entity by locating the effect event, before it can locate the cause event.

-However, even if two events have a causal relationship, their corresponding narration sentences may not contain an obvious bridge entity because the original narration does not explicitly emphasize causality.
-In light of this, we prompt a VLM (Gemini-1.5-pro) to rephrase the cause and effect sentences to explicitly establish the bridge entity.
+However, the bridge entity may not be explicitly mentioned in the original cause and effect sentences.
+Therefore, we prompt a VLM to rephrase the cause and effect sentences to explicitly establish the bridge entity.
 For example, the cause sentence, ``As it dies, the creature stabs and kills the weakened Superman with one of its bone protrusions,'' and the effect sentence, ``A memorial is held for Superman in Metropolis,'' are rephrased into sentences in Fig. \ref{fig:framework}.
-To maintain semantic consistency between the rephrased sentences and their corresponding scenes, we also input the scenes into the VLM as a constraint.
+To maintain semantic consistency between the rephrased sentences and their corresponding clips, we also input the video clips into the VLM as a constraint.

-\paragraph{Generation of Visual Grounding Questions.} After obtaining causal sentence pairs with a clear bridge entity, we utilize an LLM to generate two parts of a visual grounding 2-needle question.
-We use the causal relationship in Fig. \ref{fig:framework} to demonstrate this process.